cfpbackup/hmda-combined-documentation/documentation/api/data-browser/index.md

 `GET https://ffiec.cfpb.gov/v2/data-browser-api/data-browser-api/view/filers`

-This endpoint can be used to fetch list of financial instituions present in the HMDA dataset.
+This endpoint can be used to fetch list of financial institutions present in the HMDA dataset.
 The year parameter is required when calling this endpoint.

 ### HMDA Filer Parameters